Time delay and integration: Motion

 At the same time, the continuous operation and slow, line-discrete readout also leads to a problem: if anything moves within the scene to be imaged, there will be blurring and tearing between lines.
 Wherever some accumulated packet of charge within a CCD line is moving on the sensor chip, any extra light shone upon it will lead to more charge, even if it comes from a wrong direction, or a newer moment of acquisition than intended.
 It will register just the same, so that it integrates over time to whatever will eventually be read out.
-This leads to what is in cinematography called motion blur, and since the readout of the multiple lines of the typical CCD array occur at different successive times, it also causes screen tearing.
+This leads to what is in cinematography called motion blur, and since the readout of the multiple lines of the typical CCD array occurs at different successive times, it also causes screen tearing.

 In TDI mode, motion blur and the pseudo-analogue nature of CCDs is turned from a fault into a special-purpose asset.
 The line or 2D array is turned 90 degrees so that the lines in the CCD sensor follow the expected trajectory of the object of interest in the field of view.
 Then, the readout speed from the sensor is adjusted so that the charge packets in the imaging plane track the object, accumulating charge over time.
 This is effectively the same as spinning the spacecraft or other platform to match the viewing angle towards an object; it yields time integration in the digital domain, instead of the physical one.
 Physical tracking and superimposition of images can be applied in addition, as more traditional forms of TDI.

-With the high sensitivity of CCD sensors, into the photon counting regime, this can lead lead to extremely high detection and measurement sensitivity.
+With the high sensitivity of CCD sensors, into the photon counting regime, this can lead to extremely high detection and measurement sensitivity.
 Additionally, it is difficult to achieve the kinds of coherent measurement gains with digital technologies besides CCDs, because they suffer from more prominent aliasing.